My Experience

 I also grew up with an interest in behavior.
 From a young age, I realized that I could delay bedtime by asking my mother why people behaved the way they did - the bigger and broader the question, the later I would be able to keep her talking, and stay up.
 That grew into a fascination with both philosophy and sociology as I grew up.
 My favorite book at 12 was Sophie’s World, a novel that delves into the history of philosophy.
 In college, I majored in Sociology as my interest in what drives people grew.
 While I didn’t use it immediately in the professional world, working at and eventually supervising at a financial firm gave me even more insight into behavior, motivation, and reinforcement.
 I was fortunate to learn important lessons about communication and leadership in the almost ten years I spent with the company.

-During that time, Mouse, the American Pit Bull Terrier puppy fell into our laps and into our hearts.
+During that time, Mouse (Stars and Stones CGC), the American Pit Bull Terrier puppy fell into our laps and into our hearts.
 Very soon after I got married, I started looking for a dog.
 Living in a house without a pet felt odd, and while that feeling was helped by the adoption of our two ball pythons - Loki and Basil - there was still a space missing that only a dog would be able to fill.
 Working at a dog daycare and boarding facility briefly in college, I fell in love with pit bull type dogs.
 They were silly, loving, energetic, enthusiastic and ridiculous.
 I knew I wanted one to be my next dog, and I was committed to being an ambassador for the breed.
 After all, it’s all in how you raise them, right?
 (Wrong.)

 Mouse gave me some very difficult lessons about the importance of genetics in behavior.
 She also helped me find my passion in understanding animal behavior and improving the relationships people have with their pets.
 Mouse was - and is - a challenging dog.
 While she is incredibly social with humans and lovely with my children, her reactivity towards other dogs has been something she and I have struggled with throughout her life with us.
 It is not an exaggeration that I became a trainer because of her, and because of the wonderful people who worked with me, and empathized with the difficulties I have had along the way.